RakhithJK/Handbrake-wiki/GPG-Public-Key.md

 where filename is the sig file for the downloaded HandBrake binary.

 The ID should be "HandBrake Team" with the ID listed above.

+Signature files are available on the Releases page: https://github.com/HandBrake/HandBrake/releases and will shortly be mirrored on the main website.